Skip to content

 *In-company training on research topics with specific learning objectives awarding a certificate/proof of attendance and specifying the number of hours (Note: SOP, protocol and software training are not acceptable.)

-Courses which are not acceptable for Maintenance purposes include, but are not limited to those with topics in CPR or BLS training, first responder training, blood pressure training, or self-improvement (i.e. time management or dealing with difficult people).
+Courses which are not acceptable for Maintenance purposes include, but are not limited to those with topics in CPR or BLS training, first responder training, or blood pressure training.

 Determining the Length of Continuing Education Activities